 If you have like 2-3 months before your trip to Spain you should try to walk 3-5 times a week.
 Not too much, 5-7 km is very ok.
-Just enjoy, don’t rush it, do not put heavy backpack and try to walk 20km.
+Just enjoy, don’t rush it, do not put on the heavy backpack, and try to walk 20km.
 There’s no need to do it at home, you will do it later.

 You must test it, feel it, make it comfortable for your feet.
-If you go with brand new shoes, they will kill you, you will have many blisters which will drive you crazy.
+If you go in brand new shoes, they will kill you, you will have many blisters which will drive you crazy.

 What to expect?

 If you walk 3-5 times a week and go to the gym 1-2 times a week, you should be really prepared to do your Camino.